chathugaj/Wedding-Bells/README.md

         - Apple iPad mini
         - Apple iPad Air
     - Up to width 900px the website layout is verticle and after 900px it switches to a more wider layout
     - Maximum width of the website is 2000px

+### Interesting problems encountered
+- In the Our Services page arranging three images to the right and text to the left was challenging.
+I wanted the three images to be aligned like tiles together.
+Using w3schools I found that Flexbox is an easy way of arranging elements
+- I found it's really hard to make the site responsive in the begnining.
+Further trial and error revealed that using percentages instead of fixed height and width on elements, margins and font sizes makes the site more responsive.

 ### Validator Testing
 - Tested pages in W3C validator